-Three tried and true methods for making homemade chicken stock.
+Three tried and true methods for making GREAT homemade chicken stock.
 One method involves simmering a chicken carcass with vegetables.
-Other methods require sauteing chopped pieces of backs and wings first, before simmering with water and veggies.
-Chicken stock recipe.
+The other methods require sautéing chopped pieces of backs and wings first, before simmering with water and veggies.

 Method 1: Leftover Chicken Bones